GSA/piv-guides/pages/template-2.md

 # Structuring Your Guide and Using Markdown

-## Use the Template and Markdown Syntax

 The template below will help you to structure your guide and use Markdown syntax, which is GitHub's required text editor.

-1. See the following header, **Template Starts Below**.
+1. See the following header, **Template with Markdown Syntax**.
 Copy the text up to **Template Ends Here**.
 2. Paste the text into your new GitHub Page.
-3. At the top right-hand area of your new **Page's** window, click on the **pencil**.

-> The **pencil** symbol launches the writing and editing mode for your Page.
+3. At the top right-hand area of your new **Page's** window, click on the **pencil** (content writing and editing mode).

-  6. Once you have made these changes, scroll down to the bottom of your screen.
-At the left side of the screen, click on the green button that says **Commit changes.**
+4. Once you have made these changes, scroll down to the bottom of your screen.
+At the left side of the screen, click on the green button that says **Commit changes.** (This saves all changes to your Page.)

-  > This action saves all of your changes to your Page.
-When you are ready, you can use the Template as the basis for writing your guide.

-  * The Template below is already formatted in Markdown syntax for you to use.
-  * Copy and paste the Template into your Page.

 > For more on Markdown, go to:  [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.
 ___

-### Template Starts Below

 # Template with Markdown Syntax

-## Navigation Block and Your Guide's Title
+## Navigation Block and Title of Guide

-Once you have copied and pasted this **Template** into your **Page**, follow the steps below to make a few changes to the navigation block, which will be used when your guide is posted on the website for navigation purposes.
-The navigation block looks like this:
+Once you have copied and pasted this **Template** into your Page, follow the steps below to make a few changes to the navigation block, which will be used when your guide is posted on the website for navigation purposes.
+The **navigation block** looks like this:

-(_Navigation Block_)
 ---
-layout: default
+layout: default _("Default" is the standard layout.
+Do not change.)_
-title: Guidance Document Template
+title: Guidance Document Template _(Change the **title**, "Guidance Document Template," to your guide's title._)
-permalink: /template/
+permalink: /template/ _(Change **/template/** to a short name for your guide using the "/name/" format._)
 ---

-Make these changes to the navigation block:

-1. **layout: default**.
-This is the standard layout.
-No changes need to be made.
-2. **title: [document title]**.
-Change the **title**, "Guidance Document Template," to your guide's title.

-> This is the title that will appear on the website, but you won't see a main title displayed in your **Page**.

-3. **permalink: /[name]/**.
-The **permalink**.
-Change **/template/** to a short name for your guide using the "_/name/_" format.

 (_Main Body Paragraph_) Begin your guide with a brief statement about its purpose.